-According to the balances as at December 31, 2019 of the Company's financial instruments denominated in foreign currencies, excluding the balances of foreign operations, and all other factors being equal, a reasonably possible \$0.05 per unit increase in foreign currency exchange rates would have had a favourable impact of \$163,000 on profit or loss and a favourable impact of \$4,505,000 on other comprehensive income.
-A reasonably possible \$0.05 per unit decrease in foreign currency exchange rates would have had an impact of a similar magnitude but in the opposite direction on profit or loss and on other comprehensive income for the year ended December 31, 2019.
+According to the balances as at December 31, 2020 of the Company's financial instruments denominated in foreign currencies, excluding the balances of foreign operations, and all other factors being equal, a reasonably possible \$0.05 per unit increase in foreign currency exchange rates would have had an unfavourable impact of \$201,000 on profit or loss and a favourable impact of \$4,551,000 on other comprehensive income.
+A reasonably possible \$0.05 per unit decrease in foreign currency exchange rates would have had an impact of a similar magnitude but in the opposite direction on profit or loss and on other comprehensive income for the year ended December 31, 2020.